RedisBloom/RedisBloom/docs/commands/bf.add.md

 @return

-@integer-reply - "1" if the item did not exist in the filter, "0" otherwise.
+@integer-reply - "1" if such item did not exist in the filter, "0" if such item was likely added to the filter before (false positives are possible).

-Note that false positives are possible: "0" may be returned even if such item was already added.

 @examples